; Date: Tue Mar 09 2021

 ping to see if packets can reach the

 root@7e4834091a33:/var/www/html# ping mysql bash: ping: command not found root@7e4834091a33:/var/www/html# apt-get install inetutils-ping ... root@7e4834091a33:/var/www/html# ping mysql PING mysql (192.168.16.3): 56 data bytes 64 bytes from 192.168.16.3: icmp_seq=0 ttl=64 time=1.266 ms 64 bytes from 192.168.16.3: icmp_seq=1 ttl=64 time=0.371 ms ...

 mysql command, this package is not installed by default, but is easy to bring in.
 Once installed, we can ping the database container and see that indeed it is there.

-Once you've successfully gotten Wordpress to install itself, we'll see this screen:
+Once you've successfully gotten Wordpress to connect with the database, we'll see this screen.

 This does some final setup, after which you'll be brought to the login form.
 After logging in, you'll be in the Wordpress dashboard area.
 If you've read this far, you probably already know what to do in the Wordpress dashboard.